PowerShell/DscResources/StyleGuidelines.md

 )
 ```

-#### Correct Format for Hashtables or Objects
+#### Correct Format for Hashtables and Objects

 Hashtables and Objects should be written in the following format.
-Each property should be on its own line indented once.
+Each property should be on its own line and indented one tab space.

 **Bad:**